 Redeemed!Malfoy.
 I can buy it over long periods of time, or in an AU story where he's raised right, but suddenly throwing him into the heart of everyone's relationships is like something out of a soap opera.
 'Nuff said.

 Ron/Hermione.
-I plan on writing at least once just to prove I can, but I sure as hell won't like it.
+I plan on writing it at least once just to prove I can, but I sure as hell won't like it.
 They're too argumentative, they'd never get along.
 All of those post HBP stories that involve them suddenly becoming the perfect couple are impossibly OOC.
 In all honesty, I don't really like Ron's character, so I think that's a big part of it (Hermione's one of my favorites).
 It takes a truly superior author to bring out the best in Ron.

 Ginslut.
 Quite popular after OotP came out among Harry/AnyoneButGinny shippers, but I just don't like it.
 She goes from being impossibly shy in book three to being vaguely friendly in book four (though nothing too extreme) to a friendly, vivacious girl in book five to a manipulative whore in post OotP fics?
 I think not.

 Songfics.
 The ones that merely quote songs at the beginning of some chapters don't bother me, but fics that either have the entire song at the beginning or end, or those that actually put the lyrics between paragraphs, bug the hell out of me.
 I'm not saying they shouldn't exist (just thinking it), but I am saying that I don't read them unless they catch me by surprise.
 The big exception to that rule is whydoyouneedtoknow's fics on fanficauthors(dot)net.
 She uses songs in a lot of her chapters, but her stories are so good that I'm willing to overlook such flaws.